 It also allows users to join webinars and interact with Anya AI (the app’s chatbox) and lactation consultants to ask questions, as well as connect with others in a virtual peer support group.

-The app, which was developed by Dr Chen Mao Davies after experiencing huge breastfeeding challenges herself, began its innovation journey on our Health Innovation Programme (HIP) (link here) in 2018.
+The app, which was developed by Chen Mao Davies after experiencing huge breastfeeding challenges herself, began its innovation journey on our Health Innovation Programme (HIP) in 2018.

 Here she was able to test the validity of her early-stage business proposition with experts and learn how to navigate a very complex healthcare landscape and pitch into the NHS.

-Since graduating from the HIP, we have continued to support Dr Davies and LatchAid on its healthcare innovation journey; presenting funding opportunities, reviewing and steering applications for funding (such as the Innovate UK award) and making introductions to key contacts within the NHS.
-We funded an expediated ORCHA Review (link here), connected Dr Davies to NHS maternity services and commissioners and supported with the design of the evaluation framework for an NHS pilot.
+Since graduating from the HIP, we have continued to support Chen and LatchAid on its healthcare innovation journey; presenting funding opportunities, reviewing and steering applications for funding (such as the Innovate UK award) and making introductions to key contacts within the NHS.
+We funded an expediated ORCHA Review, connected Chen to NHS maternity services and commissioners and supported with the design of the evaluation framework for an NHS pilot.
 We also sponsored LatchAid to exhibit at the HETT show in the London ExCel.